-Instructor – Residential Program
+Instructor – Innovators Program

 Each SIG course is designed to employ a creative methodology in which the Instructor asks questions requiring students to think carefully about and research their responses; this questioning will determine the direction that the course takes.
 SIG courses should culminate in a final student presentation that requires the synthesis and evaluation of their newfound knowledge.
 The goal is to provide meaningful connections between student interests and the overarching course concepts.
 This type of methodology can be employed in every SIG course.
 SIG courses require thought and planning to execute, as well as flexibility on the part of the instructor to take the course in different directions to meet the needs of the students.